greenelab/czi-rfa/proposal.md

 #### Rheumatic Disease Evaluation

-We will input signatures from these methods into existing techniques [@doi:10.1186/s13059-016-1070-5 @doi:10.1093/bioinformatics/btv015] that decompose bulk data with cell type signatures and evaluate performance (e.g., prediction of proportions) on the simulated data from Aim 2.
+We will input signatures from low-dimensional projections into existing techniques [@doi:10.1186/s13059-016-1070-5 @doi:10.1093/bioinformatics/btv015] that decompose bulk data with cell type signatures and evaluate concordance with ground truth on Aim 2's simulated dataset.
-By using comparing performance across multiple decomposition techniques we can measure each method's ability to define bulk-relevant signatures from single cell data in datasets with an available ground truth.
+Comparing performance across decomposition techniques allows us to measure each method's ability to define bulk-relevant signatures from single cell data.
 We will also use signatures to decompose the rheumatic disease compendium (Aim 2).
-This compendium includes drug studies of highly-targeted therapeutics (e.g., a monoclonal antibody to IFN-gamma [anti-IFNg] in the context of systemic lupus erythematosus [@doi:10.1002/art.39248]).
+This compendium includes studies of highly-targeted therapeutics (e.g., a monoclonal antibody to IFN-gamma in the context of systemic lupus erythematosus [@doi:10.1002/art.39248]).
-This allows us to determine what cell-types change in proportion during the reduction of this cytokine or if the IFN-inducible expression is preferentially altered in one cell type.
+We will use low-dimensional representations to determine what cell-types change in proportion during the reduction of this cytokine or if the IFN-inducible expression is preferentially altered in one cell type.
-At this stage, we will use this type of analysis to identify cases where methods disagree.
-Disagreements that we identify can be directly probed in future experiments (beyond the one-year timeline) to produce periodic ground-truth benchmarks.
+At this stage, we will use such analyses to identify cases where methods disagree, with the aim of selecting a set to directly probe in future experiments (beyond the one-year timeline) to produce periodic ground-truth benchmarks.
 Real and simulated datasets will be disseminated as they are developed via periodic release on Zenodo or a similar platform.

 ### Statement of commitment to share

 We commit to sharing proposals, methods, data, and code publicly under open licenses.
-We understand that our proposal will be shared if it is funded: in fact we [shared it publicly under a CC-BY license](https://github.com/greenelab/czi-rfa) as it was written.
+We understand that our proposal will be shared if it is funded: we [shared it publicly under a CC-BY license](https://github.com/greenelab/czi-rfa) as it was written.

 ## References (non-doi)
 1. Smolensky, P. Information processing in dynamical systems: Foundations of harmony theory.
 In D. Rumelhart and J. McClelland